catzy007/catzy007.github.io/posts/2020-07-03-my-journey-to-proxmox-and-pfsense-on-budget/content.md

 Okay you seen enough data right, well that told us we got some major bottleneck.
 My SATA SSD capable of reaching around 400 MB/s but it being bottleneck by IDE controller and maybe USB controller in the system.
 Theoretically i should get around 1 Gigabit from my IDE converter and 480 Megabits from USB2.0 controller and none of them can even reach that "theoretical" speed.
-Instead, i only get around 256 Megabit (32MBps*8) so yeah if anyone will get HP T5730, go with USB to SATA adapter it's cheaper, readily available and perfectly fine for the job.
-Oh, i forgot to mention that other expansion may be possible such as CF-Card and some model had mini PCIE adapter on the bottom.
-Yeah, that may be the way to go.
+Instead, i only get around 256 Megabits (32MBps*8).
+If anyone gets HP T5730, go with USB to SATA adapter it's cheaper, readily available and perfectly fine for the job.
+Oh, i forgot to mention is that other expansion may be possible such as CF-Card and some model had mini PCIE adapter on the bottom and that may be the way to go.

 <br>
 #### Chapter 3 - Proxmox Installation